Step By Step: A Program for Dietetic Interns

 I encourage Internship Directors and Preceptors to attend further counseling training for themselves.
 Step by Step purchasers get a $50 discount on registration for the Counseling Intensive workshop.
 For cities and dates, click here.
 E-mail me at email@example.com to register.

-This program is designed to fit the Accreditation Council for Education in Nutrition and Dietetics (ACEND): Core Competencies for the RD, 2012.
+This program is designed to fit the Accreditation Council for Education in Nutrition and Dietetics (ACEND): Core Competencies.

 It will fulfill: